ECW One Night Stand (2006): Storylines

-John Cena defended his WWE Championship against Rob Van Dam at One Night Stand.
+John Cena defended Raw's WWE Championship against Rob Van Dam at One Night Stand.

 The main feud heading into One Night Stand was between John Cena and Rob Van Dam over the WWE Championship.
-At WrestleMania, Van Dam competed in a six-man Money in the Bank ladder match, in which Van Dam won and earned the right to face the champion of his choice anytime he wanted to in 12 months.
+At WrestleMania 22, Van Dam competed in a six-man Money in the Bank ladder match, in which Van Dam won and earned the right to face the champion of his choice anytime he wanted to in 12 months.
 On the May 22 episode of Raw, Van Dam announced that he would be cashing in his opportunity against Cena for the WWE Championship at One Night Stand.
 The two exchanged lefts and rights with Chris Masters (who Cena had just defeated in a match) also getting involved.
 The distraction allowed Van Dam to toss his briefcase into Cena's face and then hit him with the Van Daminator.
 The two had a contract signing for their match on the June 5, 2006 episode of Raw.
 Before signing the contract, Van Dam told Cena that he would win the WWE Championship at One Night Stand and rename it the ECW World Heavyweight Championship.
-ECW representative Paul Heyman told Cena that the ECW fans can't wait to boo him out of the Hammerstein Ballroom.
+ECW representative Paul Heyman told Cena that the ECW fans could not wait to boo him out of the Hammerstein Ballroom.
 Cena signed the contract and wished Van Dam luck.
 Heyman, however, told Cena that he had brought some people from ECW and at that point, Balls Mahoney, Terry Funk, Tommy Dreamer and the Sandman came to the ring.
 Cena attempted to fight them off, but Sandman hit Cena with his Singapore cane.
 ECW's Sabu then came out and sent Cena through the table with his Atomic Arabian Facebuster move.
 Several Raw superstars ran out to attempt to fight off the ECW Originals.
 Because of this, a match was booked for the WWE vs. ECW Head-to-Head special that aired on the USA Network on June 7, 2006 between Cena and Sabu.
-The match ended in a no contest after ECW's newest wrestler, The Big Show attacked Cena, sparking a brawl between WWE and ECW wrestlers.
+The match ended in a no contest after ECW's newest wrestler, Big Show attacked Cena, sparking a brawl between WWE and ECW wrestlers.

 Mick Foley, who teamed up with Edge to take on Tommy Dreamer and Terry Funk at One Night Stand.